nroutasuo/level13/README.md

 ## Links

 Level 13 is heavily inspired by [A Dark Room]( http://adarkroom.doublespeakgames.com/).
-Other great text-based incremental games that I owe much inspiration to include:
+Other great text-based and / or incremental games that the game owes much inspiration to include:

 * [Kittens Game](http://bloodrizer.ru/games/kittens/)
 * [Shark Game](http://cirri.al/sharks/)